DynaVap vs Sticky Brick Comparison 2026

 Price comparison: what do the devices cost?

-Both brands are in a similar price range.
+Both brands play in a similar price range.
 The DynaVap M7 typically sits between 75 and 90 euros.
-The Sticky Brick Junior falls in the 90 to 120 euro range.
-The Sticky Brick OG costs a little more, but offers the lifetime warranty and full-size format in return.
+The Sticky Brick Junior is in the 90 to 120 euro range.
+The Sticky Brick OG costs a little more, but in return offers the lifetime warranty and the full-size format.

-Anyone who wants to run the DynaVap with an induction heater , meaning without a lighter , has to add another 80 to 150 euros.
+If you want to run the DynaVap with an induction heater , in other words without a lighter , you need to add another 80 to 150 euros.
 That obviously changes the calculation.

 You can always find the latest prices from over 70 shops across Europe at vapochecker.com.